cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 ## Authenticated Key Exchange (AKE) Protocol {#deps-ake}

-OPAQUE additionally depends on an Authenticated Key Exchange (AKE) protocol.
+OPAQUE additionally depends on a mutually Authenticated Key Exchange (AKE) protocol.
 This specification defines one particular AKE based on 3DH; see {{ake-protocol}}.
 3DH assumes a prime-order group as described in {{I-D.irtf-cfrg-voprf, Section 2.1}}.
 We let `Npk` and `Nsk` denote the size of public and private keys, respectively, used in the AKE.
 The AKE protocol must provide the following functions:

 - RecoverPublicKey(private_key): Recover the public key related to the input `private_key`.
+- SerializePublicKey(public_key): Serialize a public key to a byte string of length Npk.
 - GenerateAuthKeyPair(): Return a randomly generated private and public key pair.
 This can be implemented by generating a random private key `sk`, then computing `pk = RecoverPublicKey(sk)`.
 - DeriveAuthKeyPair(seed): Derive a private and public authentication key pair deterministically from the input `seed`.

-The implementation of DeriveAuthKeyPair is as follows:
+For the AKE sspecified in this document, the implementation of DeriveAuthKeyPair is as follows:

 ~~~
 DeriveAuthKeyPair(seed)